brainstorm warm up exercises

 At its foundation, brainstorming is a creative activity.
 It fosters out-of-the-box thinking to solve complex problems and deliver creative solutions.
 But creativity isn’t just a tap you can turn on and off.
 It’s a skill and a muscle that needs exercise.
 And just like any muscle, you should warm up your creative muscles before exercising them.

-Jumping into a brainstorming session “cold” can reduce you and your team’s effectiveness.
-Your brain needs warming up to perform at its best.
+Jumping into a brainstorming session “cold” can reduce your and your team’s effectiveness.
+Your brain needs to warm up to perform at its best.

-So before you head to your next brainstorming session, try these brainstorming warm-ups to get the creative juices flowing.
+So before you head to your next brainstorming session, learn how brainstorming warm-ups can help you, and try these brainstorming warm-ups to get the creative juices flowing.

 The benefits of brainstorming warm-up activities